 A genuine Digital Single Market would generate new types of growth.
 The hitherto unrealised potential is enormous and would benefit all territories and sectors of the European Union.

-The Digital Single Market is far from achieving its full potential; the cost of the failure to complete it is expected to be at least 4.1% of GDP between now and 2020, i.e. EUR 500 billion or EUR 1000 per citizen.
+The Digital Single Market is far from achieving its full potential.
+The cost of the failure to complete it could be as high as 4.1% of GDP between now and 2020 i.e. EUR 500 billion or EUR 1000 per citizen.

 What has the Commission done so far and what are the next steps?

-The Commission will implement the action plan announced in the e-commerce communication, notably
+The Commission implements the action plan announced in the e-commerce communication, notably:

-- propose actions to streamline postal delivery, after having consulted with stakeholders
+- proposed a road map to streamline postal delivery, after having consulted with stakeholders;

-- propose initiatives in the area of card, electronic and mobile payments (see action 8
+- proposed initiatives in the area of card, electronic and mobile payments (see action 8 and action 104)

-- propose an overall strategy on internet security in Europe aimed at better protection against cyber attacks in the EU
+- proposed an overall strategy on internet security in Europe aimed at better protection against cyber attacks in the EU